openstreetmap-ng/openstreetmap-ng/FAQ.md

 To answer the second part of the question, the project is designed from the ground up with an easy migration process in mind.
 Database migration is the easy part in all of this!
 I value the time of others, and I will make sure that the transition is as smooth as possible.

+#### Still not convinced?

+How often have you encountered a mysterious chunk of SQL code?
+SQL code tends to become monolithic and challenging to modify.
+Analyzing SQL code blocks properly demands significant focus and often leads to extended debugging sessions.
+In contrast, MongoDB syntax is sequential, easy to follow, and straightforward to understand, even when reading it for the first time.

 ### What are written considerations about the chosen tech stack? ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/3))

 In this answer, I will skip talk about Python as it's obvious, and MongoDB as it has been answered in another question.
 Instead, I'll focus on the fundamental packages used by the project: FastAPI (web server) and Pydantic (data models).